4awpawz/trio-docs/source/fragments/docs/learn/createawebpage.md

 What we want is for Trio to append the content to the page template's main tag which we adorned with the data-trio-fragment attribute.

-**Note: If we don't do this, Trio, by default, will replace the main tag with the page fragment's content.**
+**Important:** If we don't do this, Trio, by default, will replace the main tag with the page fragment's content.

 Lets do this by adding the "appendToTarget" property to the front matter with a boolean value of true.